Date published: 1 June 2015

 - Sip and ski: Fancy a toasty tipple or warming wine by the fireside?
 A rowdy après ski session could see you risking your cover.
 Be warned that an alcohol or drug fuelled claim will be rejected.

 - Risky business: Looking to ramp up your adrenalin charge?
 Most ski policies will only cover you for recreational skiing and snowboarding, whereas cover for riskier activities such as competitive skiing, heli-skiing/boarding, cat skiing, ice hockey, mountaineering and bob sleighing is harder to find.
-If you’re happy to pay an added premium, 1st for Women, Budget Direct, Insure and Go, Ski-insurance.com.au, TID and World Nomads will provide cover for heli-skiing provided you do so with a licensed tour operator.
+If you’re happy to pay an added premium, Budget Direct, Insure and Go, Ski-insurance.com.au, TID and World Nomads will provide cover for heli-skiing provided you do so with a licensed tour operator.
 Ski-insurance.com.au also provides cover for competitive skiing.

 - Skiing off piste: Most insurers won’t cover you for backcountry skiing.
 If you’re really craving a remote mountainside run, insurers 1Cover, 1st for Women, Budget Direct, Insure and Go, Ski-insurance.com.au, TID, and World Nomads will cover you provided you stay within resort boundaries with a qualified instructor.